 How does it work?

-2. Your IQA lead plans an annual schedule of observation and mentoring.
-This will include:
+IQA lead plans annual observation and mentoring schedule

 IQA lead job description